ViniciusBG/airflow-ml-pipeline/README.md

 # airflow-ml-pipeline

-This repo aims to create an experimental usage of Airflow for maitaining Machine Learning pipelines.
+This repo aims to apply an experimental use of Airflow to maintain machine learning pipelines.
 Created by Vinicius Bastos Gomes and Eduardo Mello.

 ## Installing it